go-kit/kit/tracing/README.md

 ## Zipkin

-[Zipkin] is the most used OSS distributed tracing platform available with support for many different languages and frameworks.
+[Zipkin] is one of the most used OSS distributed tracing platforms available with support for many different languages and frameworks.
 Go kit provides bindings to the native Go tracing implementation [zipkin-go].
 If using Zipkin with Go kit in a polyglot microservices environment, this is the preferred binding to use.
 Instrumentation exists for `kit/transport/http` and `kit/transport/grpc`.
 The bindings are highlighted in the [addsvc] example.
 For more information regarding Zipkin feel free to visit [Zipkin's Gitter].

 ## OpenTracing